Khao Sok National Park: Travel Guide & Things to Do!

 On GetYourGuide you can find really great excursions to Khao Sok National Park, with current prices and even reviews.

 Near Khao Sok National Park, you’ll find a fabulous range of places to stay.
 From cheap hostels, small resorts and great luxurious hotels, it’s all there.
-Really cool are the so-called floating bungalows in Khao Sok, where you stay directly at the water at the lake!
+Really cool are the so-called floating bungalows in Khao Sok, where you stay directly at the water!
 If you are looking for a recommendable accommodation, then we can give you these tips on the way…It’s worth a look!

 - Glamping: The Tanoshi Glamping In Khao Sok is a real insider tip!
 The luxury tent is equipped with everything, and the sunsets from above are more than spectacular.